careproject-cy/platform/public/data/dogs/germasogeia/kayla.md

   added: 2025-02-14
 ---

-We don’t know exactly how Kayla ended up at the shelter, but one thing is certain—she once had a family.
-She knows the "sit" command and comes when called, showing that she was once loved and trained.
+Kayla’s story is a sad one.
+She was found in May last year after her owner was in an accident.
+Kayla was taken to a municipal shelter, but her owner never returned, and no one knows what happened to him.
+Since then, she has been waiting alone for a new family.

-What truly matters to Kayla is being with people.
-She isn’t interested in toys or running around outside—she simply craves affection.
-When you visit her, she presses her whole body against the kennel bars, hoping for some scratches.
-She adores belly rubs, and if you stop too soon, she’ll gently nudge you with her paw, asking for more.
+It’s clear she once had a loving home — she knows basic commands like "sit" and comes when called.
+What Kayla wants most is human affection.
+She’s not interested in toys or running around; she just wants to be close to people.
+When you visit her, she leans her whole body against the kennel bars, asking for love, and she absolutely adores belly rubs.

-Sadly, older dogs—especially those from breeds like hers—are often overlooked.
-Many assume they must be aggressive or have something "wrong" with them to end up in a shelter.
-But once you meet Kayla, you’ll see that she is nothing but love and gentleness.
+Sadly, older dogs like Kayla are often overlooked.
+But if you meet her, you’ll see she is pure love and gentleness.

-She would be happiest with a warm spot on the couch and someone who is ready to love and cuddle her.
-Since she’s spent so much time alone, she may not be thrilled about sharing her home with an energetic second dog.
+Kayla would thrive in a quiet home where she can finally relax and be someone’s beloved companion.
+She would prefer to be the only dog in the home.

-Could you be the one to give Kayla the loving home she deserves?
+Could you be the one to give Kayla the happy ending she deserves?